shoyeb-bin-babor/Full-Stack-Testing-of-an-E-commerce-Web-Application-with-Automated-Features-Using-SQA-Tools-/automation_sqa_project/reports/NSU_Final_Report.md

 This project applies a comprehensive, multi-layered SQA strategy to a real, publicly accessible e-commerce web application — Automation Exercise (automationexercise.com).
 The application was chosen because it mimics the architecture of production-grade e-commerce platforms, offering a rich UI, a public RESTful API, and standard web interactions such as user authentication, product management, and checkout workflows.

-The project was executed under the guidance of the Software Quality Assurance course (CSE 534) at North South University, Spring 2026.
+The project was executed under the guidance of the Software Quality Assurance course.
 It covers the full Software Testing Life Cycle (STLC), from test planning and test case design through execution, defect reporting, and result analysis.
 The tools used represent the current industry standard: Selenium and PyTest for UI automation, Postman for API validation, Apache JMeter for performance load testing, and OWASP ZAP for automated security scanning.

 ## 6. Project Goal
 The primary goal of this project is to rigorously validate the quality of the Automation Exercise e-commerce platform from four distinct perspectives: functional, performance, security, and API reliability.
 Rather than relying on manual, ad-hoc testing which is time-consuming and inconsistent, this project establishes a repeatable, automated testing framework that can be re-executed whenever the application changes.